JoeyLupo/cryptolib/README.md

 - `rsa.lean` - contains proof of correctness of the RSA public key encryption protocol

 - `substitution.lean` - contains basic formalization and proof of correctness of different substitution ciphers

+- `stream.lean` - contains basic formalization and proof of correctness of stream ciphers